Why Get Immunised?

 It ensures that your community is kept safe from deadly diseases.
 When more people get vaccinated, it weakens the viruses' power, and the infection won't spread as much.

-This means that individuals who are more susceptible to getting infected, i.e., pregnancy, the unvaccinated and the young and the sick wouldn't be at risk in acquiring the illness.
+This means that individuals who are more susceptible to getting infected, i.e., pregnant women, the unvaccinated and the young and the sick, wouldn't be at risk of acquiring the illness.